pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ##### Caution

-To make a tranfer, the beneficiary has to exist in the system.
+To make a transfer, the beneficiary has to exist in the system.

 </Highlight>

 <Highlight type="danger">

 ##### Danger
-SEPA tranfer can be refused due to the user thresholds.
+SEPA transfer can be refused due to the user thresholds.

 </Highlight>